WHERE TO TUNE IN AND KICK UP YOUR BOOTS

 One can hardly say Nashville without thinking hot chicken, therefore our first hot spot on the list has to be Prince’s Hot Chicken Shack, where the fiery fowl phenomenon began over 70 years ago when, as legend has it, Thorton Prince’s significant other doused his chicken with cayenne pepper while seeking revenge for cheating on her.
 Alas, Prince not only prevailed, but fell in love with his punishment, and the Nashville delicacy was born.
-Prince’s continues to be a crowd favorite among hot chicken lovers, with new players like Hattie B’s, Bolton’s Spicy Chicken & Fish and Party Fowl giving a good go at the iconic dish.
+Prince’s continues to be a crowd favorite among hot chicken lovers, with stiff competition from players like Hattie B’s, Bolton’s Spicy Chicken & Fish and Party Fowl that put their own spin on the iconic dish.

 When in Nashville, hitting up a bluegrass brunch is a must.
 Despite its notorious waitlist, we love The Sutler Saloon.
 Grab a (bottomless) mimosa or Bloody Mary while you put your name in and enjoy the live music while deciding between hot biscuits, brisket hash and fried chicken and waffles.

-Christmas never ends at Santa’s Pub, one of Nashville’s best dive bars crammed into a double wide trailer on Branford Avenue.
-Serving cold beer only in cans, this cash-only establishment is known for its good times, karaoke and unannounced appearances from the likes of Marcus Mumford, Kacey Musgraves, Gavin DeGraw and others, who Santa himself (the bar’s owner, Denzel Irwin) will more than happily name drop while you get your ID checked at the door.
+Christmas never ends at Santa’s Pub, one of Nashville’s best dive bars crammed into a double wide trailer on Branford Avenue owned by the legendary Santa himself, Denzel Irwin.
+Serving cold beer only in cans, this cash-only establishment is known for its good times, karaoke and unannounced celebrity appearances from the likes of Marcus Mumford, Kid Rock, Kacey Musgraves and others.

 Bluebird Café is another beloved Nashville institution, known for hosting up-and-coming songwriters and national acts with no advance notice.